Yetenol/antonpusch.de/content/latex-math.md

   - Math
 ---

 It's easy to start typesetting math, and rely on TeX Stack Exchange's plentiful answers, whenever you don't know how to implement something.
 However, I encountered many seemingly simple solutions, that caused more trouble afterwards.
 Sometimes, changes will unknowingly affect other parts of your document; packages are outdated or straight up cause conflicts; or more modern LaTeX3 approaches should be preferred.
-To prevent that, I evaluate my own practices with the following guidelines, improve or discard were needed, but keep it simple.
+Therefore I wrote this guide.
+The following principles help me evaluate my own practices, improve or discard were needed, but keep it simple.

 - Maximum **compatibility**: Use macros supported by KaTeX, MathJax, PdfLaTeX, to edit and preview in Obsidian, VSCode, or Overleaf, and to generate websites and PDFs.
 - **Portability**: **Established packages** are better implemented. **No custom macros** - Build-in macros might be longer, but everybody understands them.
 - **Math isn't programming**: I want to see, edit the typesetting in place and not jump through variable or macro definitions.
 - On-demand **minimal syntax**: Add complexity (like `\left`-`\right` or extra braces) only when needed.

 My main resources are *Mathematical Typesetting with LaTeX*[^1] and the older LaTeX2 guide *The Not So Short Introduction to LATEX*[^2], as well as the official package documentations.